xplosionmind/old.tommi.space/_notes/public/Resources.md

 ---
 date: 2020-05-07
 updated: 2020-10-24
+aliases: ["Learning Resources"]
 description: "A comprehensive list of great online resources for learning and more.
 Links to official documentation aren't included, since it can usually be found with a quick and trivial research."
-redirect_from:
-  - /risorse
+redirect_from: /risorse
 ---
-Anything anyone will ever be looking for can be found in the **AWESOME** [Awesome Project](https://project-awesome.org).
+Most of the things one could be looking for are very likely to be found in the **AWESOME** [Awesome Project](https://project-awesome.org).
 I'm writing nothing about it, just go on the page and dive in the power of the internet.
 {:.red .box}

 <br>